poisson-myfish/cie/README.md

 ## UI
 ### use_ui
 This function is used to initialize the UI Window.
-It is required to make UI, and it has to be places before any other UI components.
+It is required to make UI, and it has to be placed before any other UI components.

 **Usage: use_ui**